Boat Share | Somerton

 1) Easy access from the aft deck down into the galley, especially in poor weather, with wet/muddy clothing stored inside rear door;

-2) The ability to sleep grandchildren in the forward cabin, while parents and grandparents can stay up later in the aft cabin and not disturb the younger ones;
+2) The ability to sleep guests in the forward cabin, while parents and others can stay up later in the aft cabin and not disturb the others;

 3) The ability to sit in the cratch during wet weather and keep dry while being able to see out.